 A series that explores what life can be like for the modern teenager, “Euphoria” has received rave reviews from critics for its cinematography, acting, production and handling of mature content.
 Series lead Zendaya who plays Rue Bennet is the youngest person to ever receive the Emmy award for Outstanding Lead Actress in a Drama series.

 High school Visual Arts alumna Hunter Schafer stars as Jules Vaughn, a friend and love interest of main character Rue Bennet.
 Schafer also served as a writer for the special episode “F*** Anyone Who's Not a Sea Blob - Part Two: Jules,” released in January 2021.

 A science fiction drama, “Sense8” tells the story of eight strangers from around the world who are suddenly reborn as “sensate,” meaning they are connected psychically and can share knowledge, language and skills.
 Throughout the series, the group works to help each other overcome personal obstacles and evade abduction.

-Drama alumnus Terrence Mann plays villain “Whispers,” who tries to capture members of the eight.
+Drama alumnus Terrence Mann plays main villain “Whispers,” who tries to capture members of the eight.

 Filmmaking alumnus Cody Beke served as casting director for the series.

 Immigration, racism, PTSD, sexual orientation and gender identity are just a few of the topics addressed in this reboot of a 1970s show of the same name.
 A comedy/drama series that follows a Cuban-American multigenerational family living in Los Angeles, “One Day at a Time” has been praised by critics for both its writing and ensemble.

 Drama alumna Tiffany Little Canfield served as casting director for the series.

 Editor’s note: “One Day at a Time” was also recommended in “15 shows created by women you need to know.”